ffund/fabric-notebooks/adaptive-video.md

 ::: {.cell .markdown}

 Make sure the video server is ready on juliet.
-The output should show the BigBuckBunny directories:
+The output should show the BigBuckBunny directories.
+A "No such file or directory" error message means that the setup process we left running in the background has not yet finished, and you should check again a little while later:

 :::